top of page

 3. Culturally and Professionally Sensitive

 Healthcare disputes often involve different cultural beliefs, communication styles, and power dynamics.
-ADR Practitioners with experience in healthcare and cultural sensitivity help bridge these differences and ensure that all participants feel respected and heard.
+ADR practitioners with experience in healthcare and cultural sensitivity help bridge these differences and ensure that all participants feel respected and heard.

 4. Relationship-Focused